rainlabs/StringFinderCPP/README.md

 ### Windows compile ###

-To commpile on windows, open *StringFinder.sln* and press build
+To compile on windows, open *StringFinder.sln* and press build

 ### Linux compile ###